-- 1. any speed tölt.

-- 2. slow, steady and calm speed tölt.
+- 1. any speed tölt. - 2. slow, steady and calm speed tölt.

-- Return to walk and change rein.

-- 3. slow to medium speed tölt, holding both reins in one hand clearly showing no rein contact with the horse's mouth).
+3. slow to medium speed tölt, holding both reins in one hand clearly showing no rein contact with the horse's mouth).

 The marks for section 3 will be doubled.